lzzkdxc/WinRedis/README.md

 # WinRedis
-learn redis code by c++ under windows
+learn redis code by c++ under windows with vs2015